Education, Employment and Training (EET) Service

 - other training.

-Referrals for casework can come from tracking, other internal services, external services and organisations.
-Young people and their parents/carers may also self-refer directly on the oxme.info website.
+Referrals for casework can come from our tracking and support calls, other internal services, external services and organisations.
+Young people and their parents/carers may also self-refer directly via the oxme.info website or contact us via WebChat service.

 Digital Safeguarding provides the OXME website with content appropriate for young people.
 Supporting colleagues in their work-related use of social media, delivering e-safety information, training and advice.
 It also links the Oxfordshire Safeguarding Children Board and the Practitioners Toolkit to support all those working with families to access appropriate materials and resources.